bbauska/W3Cx-4of5-thru-May-2024/README.md

 collisions with the surrounding walls.
 For the sake of simplicity, we will not use time-based animation in the first examples.

-### Animating multiple balls which bounce off horizontal and vertical walls
+<h4>Animating multiple balls which bounce off horizontal and vertical walls</h4>

 [Online example at JSBin](https://jsbin.com/fikomik/edit?js,output):